lopuhin/sensefreq/README.rst

 To get better results, build frequency dictionary of word contexts.
-First run extract_contexts as described in the next section, and then build freq. dict with ``./tf_idf.py word-contexts.txt > word.dict`` - note that .dict file must be in top level directory (it is picked up by supervised.py based on file name matching the word).
-This slightly improves supervised results, and more importantly reduces the number of samples required for training.
+First run extract_contexts as described in the next section, and then build freq. dict with ``./build_weights.py word-contexts.txt > cdict/word.txt`` - note that word.txt file must be in cdict directory (it is picked up by supervised.py based on file name matching the word).
+This improves supervised results, and more importantly reduces the number of samples required for training.